Salvaging Federated Learning by Local Adaptation: Tasks

 We split the CIFAR-10~\cite{krizhevsky2009learning} training set into 100 participants.
 To simulate a non-iid distribution, we allocate images from each class to participants using Dirichlet distribution with $\alpha=0.9$, similar to~\cite{hsu2019measuring}.
 We train all federated models for 1,000 rounds with the aggregation learning rate $\eta=1$ and batch size of 32.
 Following~\cite{fedlearn_1}, in every round we aggregate 10 randomly selected participants, each of whom trains a ResNet-18 model (with 11.2 million parameters) with the inner learning rate of $0.1$ and $B=2$ internal epochs using SGD with momentum $0.9$ and weight decay $0.0005$.

-CIFAR-10 is not divided into distinct participants with their own training and test sets.
+CIFAR-10 is not divided into distinct participants.
 To measure the test accuracy of a model on a participant's distribution, we calculate its per-class accuracy on the CIFAR-10 global test dataset, multiply it by the corresponding class's ratio in the participant's training dataset, and sum up the resulting values.